DataDog/supply-chain-firewall/README.md

 ![scfw datadog log](images/datadog_log.png)

+To opt in, set the environment variable `DD_API_KEY` to your Datadog API key, either directly in your shell environment or in a `.env` file in the current working directory.
+A logging level may also be selected by setting the environment variable `SCFW_DD_LOG_LEVEL` to one of `ALLOW`, `ABORT` or `BLOCK`.
+The `BLOCK` level only logs blocked installations, `ABORT` logs blocked and aborted installations, and `ALLOW` logs these as well as successful installations.
+The `BLOCK` level is set by default, i.e., when `SCFW_DD_LOG_LEVEL` is either not set or does not contain a valid log level.

-To opt in, run the `scfw configure` command, which will walk you through the steps of configuring your environment to enable Datadog logging.
+You can also use the `scfw configure` command to walk through the steps of configuring your environment for Datadog logging.

 Users may also implement custom loggers for use with the firewall.
 A template for implementating custom loggers may be found in `examples/logger.py`.
 Details may also be found in the API documentation.